mIBRAHIM707/Semester-4-Notes/CS 232 DBMS/Notes.md

     *   `EMPLOYEE` attributes: `CNIC (key)`, `Name`, `Address`, `Salary`, `WorksOn (multivalued)`. *Note:* `WorksOn` is a multi-valued attribute, which would typically be handled by creating a separate table (the bridge table for the M:N relationship between `EMPLOYEE` and `PROJECT`).
     *   `Weak entity DEPENDENT linked to EMPLOYEE via EmpID`.
 This indicates that the `DEPENDENT` entity is existence-dependent on the `EMPLOYEE` entity, and it uses the `EmpID` (likely the primary key of `EMPLOYEE`) as a foreign key.

-### Exam-Style Questions:
+## Week 5: Exam-Style Question Answers

-*   Explain the difference between mandatory and optional cardinality (participation constraints).
-Give examples of each.
+1.  **Explain the difference between mandatory and optional cardinality (participation constraints).
+Give examples of each.**

+    *   *Mandatory Cardinality (Total Participation):* An entity *must* participate in the relationship.
+        *   *Example:* `Every order must have a customer`.
+    *   *Optional Cardinality (Partial Participation):* An entity *may or may not* participate in the relationship.
+        *   *Example:* `Not all employees have dependents`.

-*   Describe the steps involved in creating an ER diagram.
+2.  **Describe the steps involved in creating an ER diagram.**

+    1. Entity Identification: Identify the main objects or concepts.
+    2. Relationship Identification: Determine how the entities are related.
+    3. Cardinality Identification: Determine the cardinality constraints (1:1, 1:M, M:N).
+    4. Attribute Identification: Determine the attributes of each entity.
+    5. Draw ERD: Create the graphical representation.

-*   Explain the different types of keys (super key, candidate key, primary key, alternate key, surrogate key).
-Give an example of each.
+3.  **Explain the different types of keys (super key, candidate key, primary key, alternate key, surrogate key).
+Give an example of each.**

+    *   *Super Key:* Any combination of attributes that uniquely identifies a record.
+        *   *Example:* `StudentID + Name`
+    *   *Candidate Key:* A minimal super key (no redundant attributes).
+        *   *Example:* `StudentID`
+    *   *Primary Key:* The chosen candidate key.
+        *   *Example:* `StudentID`
+    *   *Alternate Key:* Candidate keys not chosen as the primary key.
+        *   *Example:* `SSN` (if `StudentID` is the primary key)
+    *   *Surrogate Key:* An artificial key added when there is no natural key.
+        *   *Example:* An auto-incrementing `ID` column.

-*   Consider the Company Database ERD example.
-Draw the ER diagram, including entities, attributes, relationships, cardinalities, and participation constraints (using Crow's Foot notation).
+4.  **Consider the Company Database ERD example.
+Draw the ER diagram, including entities, attributes, relationships, cardinalities, and participation constraints (using Crow's Foot notation).**

+    (Again, I cannot draw the diagram, but I can describe it):

+    *   Entities:
+        *   DEPARTMENT (DNumber, Name, Locations, ManagerID, ManagerStartDate)
+        *   EMPLOYEE (SSN, Name, Address, Salary, DNO)
+        *   PROJECT (PNumber, Name, Location, DNO)
+        *   DEPENDENT (ESSN, DependentName, Relationship)
+    *   Relationships:
+        *   DEPARTMENT controls PROJECT: 1:M (One department controls multiple projects).
+Total participation of PROJECT (every project must be controlled by a department).
+        *   EMPLOYEE works on PROJECT: M:N (Employees work on projects).
+A bridge table WORKS_ON (ESSN, PNO, Hours) is needed.
+Total participation of WORKS_ON with both EMPLOYEE and PROJECT.
+        *   EMPLOYEE has DEPENDENT: 1:M (One employee has multiple dependents).
+Total participation of DEPENDENT (every dependent must belong to an employee).
+        *   EMPLOYEE supervises EMPLOYEE: 1:M (One employee supervises other employees).
+Partial participation on both sides.

-*   Why is it necessary to create a bridge table for many-to-many relationships?
-How does the bridge table work?
+5.  **Why is it necessary to create a bridge table for many-to-many relationships?
+How does the bridge table work?**

+    *   *Necessity:* Relational databases cannot directly represent M:N relationships.
+    *   *How it works:* The bridge table contains the primary keys of both entities involved in the relationship as foreign keys.
+Each row in the bridge table represents a specific instance of the relationship between the two entities.

-*   When would you use a surrogate key?
-Why?
+6.  **When would you use a surrogate key?
+Why?**

+    *   *When:* When there is no natural key (no existing attribute or combination of attributes that can uniquely identify a record).
+    *   *Why:* To ensure that every table has a primary key, which is essential for data integrity and relationship management.

-*   In the Company Database example, the `WorksOn` attribute of the `EMPLOYEE` entity is multivalued.
-How would you handle this in a relational database design?
+7.  **In the Company Database example, the `WorksOn` attribute of the `EMPLOYEE` entity is multivalued.
+How would you handle this in a relational database design?**

+    The `WorksOn` attribute is multivalued, indicating that an employee can work on multiple projects.
+In a relational database, you would handle this by creating a separate table called `WORKS_ON` (ESSN, PNO, Hours).
+This table would contain the primary key of the `EMPLOYEE` table (ESSN) and the primary key of the `PROJECT` table (PNO) as foreign keys, along with any additional attributes specific to the relationship (e.g., Hours).
+This creates a bridge table for the M:N relationship between EMPLOYEE and PROJECT.

 ## Week 06 - Enhanced ERD (EER Model) - Enhanced Notes